facebookresearch/ParlAI/docs/source/tutorial_task.rst

 class by adding the MTurk WikiMovies question-answering task.
 This task has data in textual form and has been formatted to follow the Facebook Dialog format.
 It is thus very simple to implement it using ``FbDialogTeacher``.
-More information on this class and the dialog format can be found `here <http://parl.ai/static/docs/teachers.html#FbDialogTeacher>`__.
+More information on this class and the dialog format can be found in the :doc:`teachers documentation <teachers>`.

 In this task, the agent is presented with questions about movies that are answerable from Wikipedia.
 A sample dialog is demonstrated below.